Parenting Time Attorneys Morris County, NJ

 Thankfully, New Jersey courts are of the opinion that children of divorced parents should spend as much time as possible with both parents, so if you are interested in playing an active role in your children’s lives, the law is on your side.

-Contact our firm today to discuss your child custody and parenting time needs and concerns in a confidential case assessment.
+Contact our firm today to discuss your child custody and parenting time needs and concerns in a confidential Strategic Planning Session.

 The Importance of Having a Well-Crafted Parenting Time Plan